Spoken-tutorial/Spoken-Reccomendation-System/README.md

 4.top n job titles for student<br>
 5.using ERS_DATASET

-# Django initial set up
-1.created company, student apps
-2.created models of company,student and registered in admin site
+# django user authentication
+1.used django built in user models,usercreation forms<br>
+2.created decorators to restrict the access of users<br>
+3.created two groups i.e students and employer<br>
+4.login and register templates<br>